Brett-Tanner/Journal/2024/Sep_24.md

 ## September 5th

+- [x] Change all the afternoons marked outdoor to seasonal

+### Leaving prep

+- Registration Page
+  - Identify & fix in-view DB access
+    - [x] Afternoon Reg Card
+    - [x] Event Cost
+    - [x] Realise the registered slots where being fetched in the view without `includes`, leading to N+1 queries
+  - Refactor the controller to be less of a mess/remove filtering from view
+    - [x] Extract NewInvoiceable concern to encapsulate data fetching for the new action
+    - Eliminate unnecessary instance variables, and add new ones if needed
+      - [x] Choose between @member and @non_member prices in controller & assign to @price_list
+      - [x] Add a 'for_registration_page' scope to TimeSlot to DRY the includes etc for that
+    - [x] Create 'new-' prefixed controllers and use them in new views
+      - [x] Then roll them back, better to have test first.
+Also should start by completely reworking it, not altering first

+### LMS

+- [x] Put the general category materials behind a feature flag for the expo & hide for both showcase orgs in:
+  - [x] Teacher lessons
+  - [x] Teacher resources
+- [x] Hide empty lesson types on calendar
+- Add translations
+  - [x] Nav
+    - [x] Fix upload selector styling with JA text
+  - [x] Teacher homepage
+  - [x] Teacher lesson index
+  - [x] Extract level translations to a levels top level file
+  - [x] Teacher lesson show
+    - [x] Add subtype translations to lesson files
+  - [x] Notifications

+## September 6th

+- [] Let staff make registrations for kids at online school events
 - [] Need a separate column for food allergy, boolean
   - Talk to leroy about it
   - [] After Summer School, change it so allergy kids can't see the option for lunch